 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common home appliance that we use daily.
-We tend to think of its utility for granted, but it’s vital to remember that it’s a toilet, not a garbage can.
-There are some things that should not be flushed down the drain because they can cause obstruction from the pipes or damage for sewer drains.
+Toilets are a common household fixture that we all are using every day.
+It’s easy to take its convenience for granted, however it’s crucial to remember that it’s not a garbage can.
+There are certain items that should never go down the drain as they can cause blockage inside the sewer or damage to sewer pipes.

 Key Takeaways

-- Don’t flush certain items down the toilet as they could block the drain or damage to sewer pipes.
+- Do not flush certain things into the toilet because they could cause blockages in the drain or damages to the pipes.

-- Seven household items you should never flush down the toilet include:
+- Seven household items that you shouldn’t flush down the toilet include:

 - Baby wipes